Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 * 14 Bit On-Axis Magnetic Rotary Sensor
 * Maximum sensor RPM supported 14500 ^1^
-* Supplied with a 4mm thick, 6mm dia magnet
+* Supplied with a 4mm thick, 6mm diameter magnet
 * SPI output for communication with a 1HCL (supplied with a 150mm ribbon cable for this purpose)
 * 3.3V operation - compatible with the 1HCL (Can be modified for 5V operation for other applications.